 In a Gallup survey of 15,000 people, 43% cited some remote work.
 Of those working remote, how many don’t consider the security of their home network?

 Most homeowners stick to the basics with their home network; functionality.
 After all, if it isn’t broke, don’t fix it.

 But between online shopping, bill payment, and your client’s sensitive data, do you actually know if your home network secure?

 Here are four steps you can take to make sure it is.

 Change Your Router Login

 When you move into a new home, it’s exciting.
 You’re redecorating and getting your new accounts turned on and getting your cable and internet hooked up.
 The last thing on your mind is changing the login credentials of your router.

-If you are using a router setup by your ISP, it’s likely that both your username and password are
+If you are using a router setup by your ISP, it’s likely that both your username and password are admin.

 This is a serious security issue if left unaddressed.
 Unique login credentials are a basic line of defense.